Ring Removal – 4 Ways to Remove a Ring That’s Too Small

 Stage 2: The Lubrication Method

-There’s a wealth of everyday household items that can help you to remove your stuck ring, but generally. ammonia-based cleaners such as Windex work best.
+There’s a wealth of everyday household items that can help you to use for Ring Removal, but generally. ammonia-based cleaners such as Windex work best.

 - Windex (or other window cleaners)